jibmo22/data-analytics-portfolio/README.md

 ### SQL projects
-Methods used in the projects: **aggregations, CASE WHEN statements, CTEs, GROUP BY, joins, subqueries, pattern matchings, WHERE clauses, Window functions**
+Methods used in the projects: **aggregations, CASE WHEN statements, CTEs, data cleaning, GROUP BY, joins, subqueries, pattern matchings, WHERE clauses, Window functions**

 | Project        | Description of the project           | Dataset  |
 | ------------- |:-------------:| -----:|